 It was a lovely time with much to celebrate and be thankful for, and lots of inspiration for the making of new creations.
 And so, I am now back in my studio with my pencils and paints ready to begin this new season in earnest…

 A note about the artwork:

 The squirrel is a creature that is especially busy in the Autumn months, gathering nuts and seeds and hiding them ready for the scarce Winter months.
-He was created as part of my Daily Drawing practice and, like the others, was drawn on 4.5″ x 6″ handmade Indian cotton rag paper – you can see some of the others in the series in this gallery.
+He was created as part of my Daily Drawing practice and, like the others, was drawn on 4.5″ x 6″ handmade Indian cotton rag paper.
 Due to the seasonal nature of their behaviour, I think the squirrel is a good symbol of the arrival of autumn, as well as the beginning of a new season in my own life.